-August 6: A demonstration at the White House centering around a "Declaration of Conscience" that has already received over 6,000 signatures; it declares the signers' complete refusal to assist in the carrying out of the undeclared war in Vietnam.
-Those of the signers who can come to Washington will constitute the core of the demonstration; non-signers will be welcomed in the supporting picket line.
-The Declaration has been sponsored and circulated by Committee for Nonviolent Action, War Resisters League, Student Peace Union and the Catholic Worker.
+August 6: A demonstration at the White House will center around the Declaration of Conscience which has already received over 6,000 signatures; it declares the signers' complete refusal to assist in the carrying out of the war in Vietnam and the Dominican Republic.
+Those of the signers who can come to Washington will constitute the core of the demonstration; non-signers will be welcomed.
+The Declaration has been sponsored and circulated by the Committee for Nonviolent Action, War Resisters League, Student Peace Union and the Catholic Worker.
 These groups will therefore have full responsibility for the conduct of this aspect of the four-day assembly.
-There may be non-violent civil disobedience by a small number of the signers who will seek to present the Declaration to the President.
+There may be nonviolent civil disobedience by some of the signers.

 August 7 and 8 will be the heart of the Assembly of Unrepresented People.
-They will be devoted to workshops, probably carried out in the open on the grass surrounding the washington Monument.
+They will be devoted to workshops, probably carried out in the open on the grass surrounding the Washington Monument.